S 1 … keep at bay

 / equivocal

-… His answer was equivocal, leaving everyone confused.
+… Her response was equivocal, leaving everyone uncertain.

-/ His answer was equivocal, leaving everyone confused.
+/ Her response was equivocal, leaving everyone uncertain.